 Mr. Arutyunian’s growing career has also included numerous educational outreach programs in New York City public schools and around the country.
 His 2015-2016 season includes recitals at Iowa State University, Southern Adventist University, Missouri State University, and a concerto performance with the Long Bay Symphony.

-Mr. Arutyunian has performed extensively in Australia, Asia, and in Europe, where he appeared at the Louvre Auditorium in Paris and at the Palazzo del Principe in Genoa.
-He has appeared as soloist with the Prague Radio Symphony Orchestra in the Czech Republic, and in Russia with the Kaliningrad Philharmonic, the Moscow Virtuosi Chamber Orchestra and the Moscow State Symphony Orchestra.
+Mr. Arutyunian has performed extensively in Australia, Asia, and in Europe, where he appeared at the Louvre in Paris and the Palazzo del Principe in Genoa, among others.
+He has appeared as soloist with the Prague Radio Symphony Orchestra, and in Russia with the Kaliningrad Philharmonic, the Moscow Virtuosi Chamber Orchestra and the Moscow State Symphony Orchestra.
 Mr. Arutyunian’s festival appearances include Juilliard ChamberFest, where he performed Osvaldo Golijov’s The Dreams and Prayers of Isaac the Blind, the New York Festival of Song, Germany’s Usedomer Musikfestival, Musica Viva’s Huntington Estate and Sydney Festivals in Australia, the 2013 Young Concert Artists Festivals in Tokyo and Beijing, and the Marlboro Music Festival, where he returns this summer.

 [Pronounced: Nah-rehk Ah-roo-tuhyoo-nee-in]

 Narek Arutyunian MediaWorldwide

 Contact us for more information Electronic Press Kit (pdf) Orchestral Repertoire (pdf) Photos Audio and Video facebook